TeRyZh/Website/_pages/cv.md

 Education
 ------
-* Ph.D in Intelligent Transportation System, Rutgers University, 2022 May
+* Ph.D. in Intelligent Transportation System, Rutgers University, 2022 May
 * Master in Computer and Information Technology, University of Pennsylvania
 * Master in Transportation Engineering, Texas A & M University, College Station
+* Bachelor of Science, Beijing Institute of Technology, Beijing, CN

 Work experience
 ------